SF-WDI-LABS/rails-api-lesson/readme.md

 `bundle`

-Then we need to configure our app to specify what we want to allow from where:
+Then we need to configure our app to specify what we want to allow from where.
+Here we are allowing requests from any domain for any resource, but only GET and POST methods.
+These can be altered.
+You can also restrict the origins and resources you would like to be public.

 ```ruby
 # config/application.rb